silvenon/demo-css-in-js/readme.md

 # Bridging the Gap Between CSS and JavaScript

-This repo demonstrates techniques from my series [Bridging the Gap Between CSS and JavaScript][series].
+This repo demonstrates techniques from my two-part series Bridging the Gap Between CSS and JavaScript:

+  1. [Part One: CSS-in-JS][part1]
+  2. [Part Two: CSS Modules, PostCSS and the Future of CSS][part2]

 To keep the series shorter, I left out some non-essential, but useful tips:

 ## Bonus tips